LinkinEminem/ROS/README.md

  ```

 2. Choose "Create New Moveit Configuration Package".

 3. Add `niryo_one_gripper1_n_camera.urdf.xacro` path.
    Now, you can see the preview of your model on the right.

   ![Screenshot from 2022-07-11 19-18-37](https://user-images.githubusercontent.com/45569291/178341842-8dc09c43-1394-4f9a-9409-04f538da4490.png)

-4. In "Self-Collisions" page, you can remain the default setting and click "Generate Collision Matrix"
+4. In "Self-Collisions" page, you can remain the default setting and click "Generate Collision Matrix".

 5. The "Virtual Joints" is ignored here.

 6. In "Planning Group" page,